J-Schaefer/ubuntu-setup/README.md

-# Setting up a new computer with Ubuntu
+# Setting up a new computer with Ubuntu and basic bug fixes

 ## Setting up ROS